sonovice/liquidGL/README.md

 **Border-radius**

-> LiquidGL automatically inherits the `border-radius` of the `target` element, ensuring the refraction respects rounded corners without any extra configuration.0
+> LiquidGL automatically inherits the `border-radius` of the `target` element, ensuring the refraction respects rounded corners without any extra configuration.

 ---